skytap/course-manager-examples/tools/course_manual_manager/README.md

 Note: when using the Docker image, it's important to mount as a volume the directory structure that contains your manual content so it's available to the Publisher.

-Alternatively, you can install Ruby 3.1+ with RubyGems and Bundler, check the code out and run it with a command like `bundle install && bundle exec ruby publish`.
+Alternatively, you can install Ruby 3.1+ with RubyGems and Bundler, check the code out and run it with a command like `bundle install && bundle exec ruby course_manual_manager`.

+### Supported command line arguments
+**--delete**: Deletes the current manual draft, if any.

+**--upload**: Uploads a manual and associated attachments (implies **--delete**).
+When run without **--publish**, this option allows you to a preview your manual without publishing it to end users.

+**--publish**: Publishes the uploaded manual.
+This can be a manual uploaded previously with the **--upload** option, or can be used along with **--upload** to upload and publish in one step.

+If no command line arguments are specified, **--delete --upload --publish** is assumed.

+### Interactive configuration
-The tool will prompt you for the following details to publish your Manual:
+The first time you run the tool in a particular directory, it will prompt you for the following details to publish your Manual:

 * Path to your Manual HTML file
 * Your organization's Course Manager hostname (e.g. customername.skytap-portal.com)